MCG-Project/chs-site/README.md

-The CK&M Site is dedicated to CK&M Property Services.
+This site will be dedicated to CSRA Home Services.